Snothy/license-trading-backend/README.md

 npm run jest / jest:watch - Performs tests on all routes to ensure the methods are functional

-OpenAPI documentation in docs/openapi
+OpenAPI documentation in docs/openapi/index.html

+JSDocs documentation in docs/jsdocs/index.html

 TODO

-jsdoc documentation
-scripts for building / deleting / populating the db?
+scripts for building / deleting / populating the db for testing purposes im not